Andrey-1992/spacestagram-shopify/README.md

 ## Abstract

 This application was built for the Shopify Front End Developer Intern Challenge.
 This application uses the data from the NASA's APIs.
-Each photo displays a descriptive data of the camera name and the date it was captured.
+Each photo displays a descriptive data of title, description and the date it was captured.
 The user is able to like and unlike each photo.

 ## Technologies